🛡️ St. Louis, MO

 What should I look for when hiring real estate insurance agents in Missouri?

-Look for Missouri licensing where applicable, verifiable experience with investment properties (not just primary residences), transparent pricing, clear communication, and references from recent clients.
+Look for Missouri licensing where applicable, verifiable experience with investment properties (not just primary residences), transparent pricing, clear communication, and references from recent investor clients.
 For any financial or legal service, confirm their professional liability insurance and check for any complaints with the relevant Missouri licensing board.

 Are the real estate insurance agents in St. Louis experienced with investment properties?

 It varies — always ask explicitly about investment property experience during your initial conversation.
-Many professionals serve primarily primary residence buyers and homeowners.
+Many professionals serve primarily primary residence buyers.
 Investor-specific experience matters because investment transactions have different timelines, decision criteria, and legal considerations than standard residential deals.
 Ask for references from investors specifically.

 List Your Business in St. Louis